What is the Title Tag?

 Title Tag: An Example

 Example: You are offering several IT services on your website.
 On one page you showcase your smart-phone repair service for devices with an android or ios operating system.
-You restrict the fulfillment for this service to your hometown.
+You restrict the fulfillment of this service to your hometown.
 You furthermore promise to deliver within 48 hours.

 What about the title?